 The UE shall not consider an inter-RAT NR cell in cell reselection, if it is indicated as not allowed in the measurement control system information of the serving cell.

-Cells which have been detected shall be measured at least every (NNR_carrier) * TmeasureNR when Srxlev ≤ SnonIntraSearchP or Squal ≤ SnonIntraSearchQ.
+Cells which have been detected shall be measured at least every NNR_carrier_HST * Tmeasure, NR_HST + NNR_carrier * Tmeasure, NR when Srxlev ≤ SnonIntraSearchP or Squal ≤ SnonIntraSearchQ.

-For a cell that has been already detected, but that has not been reselected to, the filtering shall be such that the UE shall be capable of evaluating that an already identified inter-RAT NR cell has met reselection criterion defined in TS 36.304 [1] within (NNR_carrier) * TevaluateNR when Treselection = 0 as specified in Table 4.2.2.5.6-1 provided that the reselection criteria is met by a margin of at least 5dB in FR1 or [6.5] dB in FR2 for reselections based on ranking or 6 dB in FR1 or [7.5] dB in FR2 for SS-RSRP reselections based on absolute priorities or 4 dB in FR1 and [4] dB in FR2 for SS-RSRQ reselections based on absolute priorities.
+For a cell that has been already detected, but that has not been reselected to, the filtering shall be such that the UE shall be capable of evaluating that an already identified inter-RAT NR cell has met reselection criterion defined in TS 36.304 [1] within NNR_carrier_HST * Tevaluate, NR_HST + NNR_carrier * Tevaluate, NR,NonHST when Treselection = 0 as specified in Table 4.2.2.5.6-1 and table 4.2.2.5.6-2 provided that the reselection criteria is met by a margin of at least 5dB in FR1 or [6.5] dB in FR2 for reselections based on ranking or 6 dB in FR1 or [7.5] dB in FR2 for SS-RSRP reselections based on absolute priorities or 4 dB in FR1 and [4] dB in FR2 for SS-RSRQ reselections based on absolute priorities.

 If Treselection timer has a non zero value and the inter-RAT NR cell is satisfied with the reselection criteria which are defined in TS 36.304 [1], the UE shall evaluate this NR cell for the Treselection time.
 If this cell remains satisfied with the reselection criteria within this duration, then the UE shall reselect that cell.